nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Prefix**: An identifier used in commands to indicate which field is referred to.
 For the 4 fields Phone, Name, Tags and Email, the *prefixes* would be `p/`, `t/`, `n/` and `e/` respectively.
 * **Duplicate Contact**: A contact that has the same Phone, Email or Name as another contact.
 * **Tag List**: The scrollable list in the GUI displaying all unique tags and their colour-coded categories.
+The execution of `find` commands do not change the content of tag lists.
 * **Person List**: The scrollable list of contacts in the GUI displaying all contacts and the respective values for their fields.
 * **Commands affected by `undo` and `redo`**: These refer to all commands that affect the *state* of the Tag List and Contact List in **CampusConnect** and exclude `list` and `find`, as they do not alter the state of the contact or tag list.